 First, it’s important to know the difference between hair loss and hair breakage.
 If you are seeing more strands than usual in your bathroom sink or you feel like you have less hair when it’s gathered in a ponytail, this is due to hair loss.
 Hair that looks frizzy or frayed is caused by breakage.

 A certain amount of hair loss is normal and happens to everyone.
 The average woman is said to lose between 50 and 150 strands per day.
-While some people are heavier shedders than others, if you notice that you are dropping more hair than usual or your hair is noticeably thinner, it’s time to get to the bottom of why you are losing hair.
+While some people are heavier shedders than others if you notice that you are dropping more hair than usual or your hair is noticeably thinner, it’s time to get to the bottom of why you are losing hair.

 Stress and not getting the proper vitamins from diet are common reasons for increased hair loss, but imbalanced hormones and other health issues can also be the cause.
-If you are eating a healthful diet and managing stress, and still seeing excessive hair loss or thinning, it’s a good idea to check in with your doctor.
+If you are eating a healthy diet and managing stress, and still seeing excessive hair loss or thinning, it’s a good idea to check in with your doctor.

 Hair breakage often occurs when hair is dry, brittle, over-processed, or over-styled.
 A little TLC and your tresses will be back to beautiful.

-2. Gentle up ‘do — As for that pony … using super tight or pulling hair bands will also lead to hair breakage.
+As for that pony … using super tight or pulling hair bands will also lead to hair breakage.
 Hair ties made with soft fabric won’t pull, break, or cause the dreaded hair dent.
 Stock up on hair ties in fun shades and designs to make up ‘do day more exciting.

-5. Up the moisture — Don’t wait until your hair feels dried out to use a moisturizing treatment.
+Don’t wait until your hair feels dried out to use a moisturizing treatment.
 Regular use of our coconut oil hair mask will keep hair hydrated, flexible, and resilient to breakage.
 If you bleach or heat style your hair, up your hair mask usage to twice weekly.
 Using a hair mask also boosts circulation and unclogs hair follicles, which stimulates hair growth.
 Good for those dealing with excessive hair loss.

-6. Safe sleeping — Did you know your hair can break while you sleep?
+Did you know your hair can break while you sleep?
 It may sound crazy, but it’s true!
 Cotton pillowcases cause friction and absorb healthy oils from hair, leading to breakage.
 Opt for a silk pillowcase to maintain your mane.

-7. Healthy hair diet — There are certain foods that keep hair healthy and strong.
+There are certain foods that keep hair healthy and strong.
 Of course, coconut oil is on the list of hair superfoods.
 Stock up on healthy hair foods for strong, thick locks.